Chagrilled/P4-DandoriDesktop/readme.md

 - ❌ Not a bug - `Internal Names First` only affects the creature list, as I doubt anyone knows/wants the treasure/misc items named internally.
 It was mainly to seek to them faster via the dropdowns.
 Let me know if this is weird or not.
 - ❓ Scientific notation numbers are transformed to standard form.
 Conversion is correct, so unsure if problematic.
 GJumpPoint_LivingRoom in Area010 is an example
 - ❌ The entire UI - yes I know, styling is not my idea of fun.
+- 🐛 Flint beetle drops are different to normal enemies

 </details>